-On 2 December 1979, in the home of George Pett, the Pett, Ballard, and the Rev. Howell Williams families met to form the Alconbury Independent Baptist Church.
+On 2 December 1979, in the home of George Pett, the Pett, Ballard, and the Rev. Hal Williams families met to form the Alconbury Independent Baptist Church.
 Services alternated between the Pett and Ballard family homes.
 On 6 January 1980, the church started meeting in the Village Hall in Little Stukeley.
 The church was formally organized on the 27th of April 1980 with 16 charter members.

-During the latter part of 1982, the church got permission to extend the building and to move a portable building on the property.
-Attendance grew to an average of 75 in the Sunday morning service and in September the decision was made to look for new property.
+During the latter part of 1983 under the ministry missionary pastor Rick Stucke the church was consolidated and grew in size.
+In 1984 the church received permission to extend the portable building on the property.
+Attendance grew to an average of 75 in the Sunday morning service and in September the decision was made to look for a new property.
 Mrs Pennington offered the site at 37 Ermine Street, Little Stukeley.

 On 21 October 1984, the church voted to buy the property at 37 Ermine Street for 78,000.00.
 The portable building was moved to the new location and the morning worship attendance grew to 125.
 In 1985 pastor Stucke stepped down as missionary pastor.
 The church called Ron Valerio to be the first non-missionary pastor.
 He returned to the USA in 1986.